-Remodelling of a five-storey building within the Bloomsbury Conservation Area to provide a high-quality facility for the School’s post-graduate students.
+Remodelling of a five-storey building within the Bloomsbury Conservation Area to provide a high-quality teaching and learning facility for the School’s post-graduate students.
 The scheme brings a pool of general teaching spaces together into a single building with co-located breakout and social learning spaces.
 Support spaces include IT and student services help points, one-to-one rooms, recording booths plus a variety of welfare facilities including prayer spaces and reflection areas.

 Formerly a warren of small offices, the existing building is significantly opened up at its heart with a large light-filled, double-height social space punctuated with a focal staircase which extends at ground floor to provide a seating area.